Renting out to tenants can be very complicated at times.

 A very common thing that landlords must deal with is a tenant who does not pay rent on time.
 Paying rent is the most essential part of renting out a unit because it is what allows a tenant to remain on the property.

 When rent isn't paid on time, or at all, the landlord or property manager must find a way to deal with it.
 And the way that most choose to deal with it is by charging late rent fees.
-These late fees are governed by local landlord-tenant laws but are mostly governed solely by the tenant.
+These late fees are governed by local landlord-tenant laws but are mostly governed solely by the landlord.

 In this guide, we will be going over what late rent fees are, how to calculate them, and other helpful information.